CHoudrouge4/SNNAHDD/README.md

 The following graph illustrates the result.
 ![](./imges/param/kmeans_performance_precision.png)

-we noticed that the performance decreases slowly as k increases.
+We noticed that the performance decreases slowly as k increases.
 However, the precision does not have a regular pattern, but for a certain K it takes a maximal value and remains constant.

 Concerning the number of iterations, we noticed that this parameters does not have a significant impact on the performance and the precision.
 ![](./imges/param/imax.png)